Llewelyn ap Gruffudd (Llewelyn the Last)

 To meet his financial obligations, Llewelyn squeezed his subjects hard.
-He allienated his subjects and his allies with his aquisitive demands.
+He alienated his subjects and his allies with his acquisitive demands.

-Llewelyn tried to establish his royal links more forcifully by contracting a marriage with Elinor, daughter of Simon de Montfort.
-A proxy marriage took place in 1275, but when Elinor sailed from France to meet her bridegroom for the first time, Edward I of England siezed the ship and imprisoned her at Windsor.
+Llewelyn tried to establish his royal links more forcefully by contracting a marriage with Elinor, daughter of Simon de Montfort.
+A proxy marriage took place in 1275, but when Elinor sailed from France to meet her bridegroom for the first time, Edward I of England seized the ship and imprisoned her at Windsor.

 Edward, now king in name as well as fact after the death of the ineffective Henry III, must have regarded Llewelyn as a serious threat.
 Certainly, he did not take kindly to the idea of the Welsh prince marrying the daughter of the man who had been the largest threat to his father's power.

 Edward attempted to bring Llewelyn to heel.
-He summoned the prince to appear before him on 5 separate occassions, but Llewelyn ignored his feudal overlord, protesting that he was not safe at a court that harboured his enemies.
+He summoned the prince to appear before him on five separate occasions, but Llewelyn ignored his feudal overlord, protesting that he was not safe at a court that harboured his enemies.
 In 1276 Edward declared Llewelyn a rebel, and the following year he gathered a large army and marched deep into Welsh territory.